How Radon Gas Gets In

 View of the exterior components of a typical Radon Reduction System

-The university of Toledo maintains a database for the Ohio Dept. of Health. * Although this data base contains some "complex information" there is some
+The state of Ohio, dept of health tracks past radon tests by zip code. * Although this data base contains some "complex information" there is some

 great basic information about past Radon Tests, by zip code.
 You can click on the "red link" below to see the entire database but we have listed some of the key information on many of the areas "Past Radon Tests", in the box below.